rolling-scopes-school/tasks/react/modules/graphiql.md

 ## Description of function blocks

 ### General requirements

-- Errors from the api side - (Not found, unhandled rejection, etc) should be displayed in a user-friendly format (toast, pop-up, or something like this - up to your decision).
+- Errors from the api side (Not found, unhandled rejection, etc) should be displayed in a user-friendly format (toast, pop-up, or something like this - up to your decision).
+- Localization (at least 2 languages).
+You should be able to change the language by clicking on the toggler/select in header.
+Localization should be implemented using Context API.
+No 3rd party / open source solutions are allowed.

 ### Welcome page

 - If user is not authorized, the page should contain a link to Sign In / Sign Up page
 - If user is authorized, the page should contain a link to the Main page